alegaagafonov/nodejscourse/readme.md

-# General information about the course
+# General information about the lecture #2